-6.6 Mandatory Change in Project
+6.6 Mandatory Change in Project for the post-secondary and/or team Canada selection categories

 Where the Project has been posted on the SCC website, once onsite at the SCNC, the NTC shall change a maximum of 30% of the work content within the limitations of the equipment and materials provided by SCC.
 This 30% change is decided by vote of the NTC on or before two (2) days prior to orientation day.
 Evidence of the changes in the work content must be documented and approved by each NTC member.
 Competitors will be informed of the 30% change during orientation.